 However, many moms have found that it is still possible to get lots of laundry done and do things like declutter the pantry with a baby strapped to their chests or backs.
 In short, using a baby carrier isn’t the time to cook over a hot stove, clean the oven or run the vacuum.

 Keep your baby occupied while cleaning your home

-Another cleaning option for moms with infants and toddlers is to consider a video, playpen or activity center filled with safe and engaging toys.
+Another option for cleaning your house with newborns and toddlers is to consider a video, playpen or activity center filled with safe and engaging toys.
 This can go a long way towards keeping your child occupied and entertained.

 Invest in a baby play area